drklee3/picatch/README.md

 Docker images are provided via GitHub Packages.
 Binary downloads coming soon.

+First [authenticate with GitHub Packages] by creating a personal access token with at least the `read:packages` scope.

+After you've logged into Docker,

-To run picatch with docker:
+To run picatch with `docker run`:

 ```bash
 docker run \